SAP-archive/cloud-cf-multitenant-saas-provisioning-sample/README.md

 There are no known issues to this sample application.
 If you encounter any issues, please reach out to us through the details highlighted in the How to obtain support section

 ## How to obtain support
-The intended purpose of this application is to illustrate the multitenancy capability of SAP Cloud Platform running on Cloud Foundry environment; Thus it is provided "as-is" with no official lines of support.
+The intended purpose of this application is to illustrate the multitenancy capability of SAP Cloud Platform running on Cloud Foundry environment.

-However, If you run into any problems with the installation or would like more information please drop us an e-mail:
-* Ramachandran, Mahipal - mahipal.ramachandran01@sap.com
-* R, Hariprasauth  - hariprasauth.r@sap.com
-* TDS, Sandeep - sandeep.tds@sap.com
+In case of an issue please create an issue on Github.
+Please follow the steps mentioned [here](https://help.github.com/articles/creating-an-issue/) to create an Issue.

 ## License